+- 1 (Conditional) If you have already applied the Advanced Edition activation, remove the activation.

+- 2 (Conditional) To switch to the Standard Edition evaluation mode, perform the following actions:

+- 2a Navigate to the Identity Vault dib directory in C:\Novell\NDS\DIBFiles.

 - 2b Create a new file, name it .idme, and add 2 (numeric) to the file.

-- 2c Restart Identity Vault.
+- 2c Restart eDirectory.

 - 2d Continue with Step 4.

 - 3 (Conditional) If you have already purchased a Standard Edition activation, apply the activation.

 - 4 Stop Tomcat.

-- 5 Remove the following WAR files and Webapps folder from the /opt/netiq/idm/apps/tomcat/webapps directory:
+- 5 Remove the following WAR files and Webapps folder from the

+- C: NetIQ idm apps tomcat webapps directory:

-- ◆ IDMProv
+- IDMProv

-- ◆ TDMRPT
+- IDMRPT

 - dash

 - idmdash

 - landing

 - ◆ rra

 - rptdoc

 - 6 Move the following existing folders to a backup directory:

-- ◆ IDMReporting
+- IDMReporting

-- ◆ UserApplication
+- UserApplication

-- 7 Copy the ism-configuration.properties file from <install folder>/tomcat/conf directory to a backup directory.
+- 7 Copy the ism-configuration.properties file from C:\NetIQ\IDM\apps\tomcat\conf directory to a backup directory.

-- 8 Install Identity Reporting.
-For more information, see Chapter 4, "Installing Identity Manager," on page 65.
+- 8 Install Identity Reporting from the Identity Manager 4.8 iso file.

-- 9 Start configupdate.sh from the <reporting install folder>/bin directory and specify values for the following parameters:
+- 9 Start configupdate.bat from the <reporting install folder>/bin directory and specify values for the following parameters:

-Reporting tab: Specify the settings in the following sections:
+- Reporting tab: Specify the settings in the following sections:

-- ID Vault - Identity Vault User Identity
+- ID Vault

+- Identity Vault User Identity

 - Report Administrators - Report Admin Role Container DN.
 For example, ou=sa, o=data - Report Administrators.
-For example, cn=uaadmin,ou=sa,o=data
+For example, cn=uaadmin, ou=sa, o=data